scseely/AADLab/README.md

     --------                             -----------               --------------

-    e0b57188-0de8-460b-8aef-73bf95a55d82 ScseelyAADMultiTenantLab1 ScseelyAADMultiTenantLab1.onmicrosoft.com
+    e0b57188-0de8-460b-8aef-73bf95a55d82 ScseelyAADLab1 ScseelyAADLab1.onmicrosoft.com
     ```

 1. Create the AAD application entry.
-This isn't an actual application; instead it is just the data about an application that will eventually exist.
+This isn't an actual application; instead it is just the data about an application that will eventuagilly exist.
 Now that we have the tenant selected, we need to create the application registration within the AAD tenant.
 We want the application to allow for multiple tenants.
 Most of the parameters are boilerplate; we set the AvailableToOtherTenants parameter to $True so that AAD knows this application will process logins from multiple AAD tenants.
 Enter the following command to register the application with the AAD tenant, remembering to replace the IdentifierUri <i>UniquePart</i> with the string you used for directory uniqueness:

+    #
+    # TODO: New-AzureADApplication is now Get-AzADApplication.
+This hangs my Mac which makes me thing the dependency the PowerShell commandlet takes is making me fail because it's full .NET
+    #

     ```
-    New-AzureADApplication -DisplayName 'AADMultiTenantLab' -ReplyUrls "https://localhost:5001/signin-oidc" -Homepage 'https://localhost:5001' -AvailableToOtherTenants $True -IdentifierUris "http://AADMultiTenantLab.UniquePartAADMultiTenantLab1.onmicrosoft.com"
+    New-AzureADApplication -DisplayName 'AADLab' -ReplyUrls "https://localhost:5001/signin-oidc" -Homepage 'https://localhost:5001' -AvailableToOtherTenants $True -IdentifierUris "http://AADLab.PartAADLab1.onmicrosoft.com"
     ```

     The output will look something like this: